 - BC4.75 The IASB thinks that [the two criteria specified in the description of a present obligation] make it clear that: - (a) economic compulsion may be a factor that reduces the entity's practical ability to avoid a future transfer-so it would need to be considered in assessing whether that criterion is met; but - (b) economic compulsion on its own cannot create a present obligation-there is also the requirement for the obligation to have arisen from a past event (receiving economic benefits, or conducting activities, that establish the extent of the entity's obligation).

 Equity

-The Exposure Draft defines equity as the residual interest in the assets of the entity after entity must have 'no practical ability to avoid' transferring an economic resource.
+The Exposure Draft defines equity as the residual interest in the assets of the entity after deducting all its liabilities.
+It proposes that: